Dingbats (Unicode block)

 Dingbats is a Unicode block containing dingbats (or typographical ornaments, like the ❦ FLORAL HEART character).
-Most of its characters were taken from Zapf Dingbats; it was the Unicode block to have imported characters from a specific typeface; Unicode later adopted a policy that excluded symbols with "no demonstrated need or strong desire to exchange in plain text," and thus no further dingbat typefaces were encoded until Webdings and Wingdings were encoded in Version 7.0.
+Most of its characters were taken from Zapf Dingbats; it was the Unicode block to have imported characters from a specific typeface; Unicode later adopted a policy that excluded symbols with "no demonstrated need or strong desire to exchange in plain text", and thus no further dingbat typefaces were encoded until Webdings and Wingdings were encoded in Version 7.0.
 Some ornaments are also an emoji, having optional presentation variants (called variant selectors).

 The block, originally named "Zapf Dingbats", was added to the Unicode Standard in October 1991, with the release of version 1.0.
 The block name was changed from "Zapf Dingbats" to "Dingbats" in June 1993, with the release of 1.1.

 Chart

 Emoji

 The Dingbats block contains 33 emoji.
-40 standardized variants are defined to specify emoji-style (like U+FE0F VS16) or text presentation (like U+FE0E VS15) for twenty base characters.
+66 standardized variants are defined to specify emoji-style (like U+FE0F VS16) or text presentation (like U+FE0E VS15) for 33 characters.